 Whether you’re planning a staycation at home or a special outdoor movie event for family and friends, it’s surprisingly easy to turn your backyard into an outdoor theater with a giant outdoor movie screen.
-All you need is a movie projector (you can get a very good one for well under $200), comfy chairs or blankets, the right screen for a projected image, your favorite films, and lots of buttery popcorn to create an outdoor movie experience that kids and teens will love.
+All you need is a movie projector (you can get a very good one for well under $200), comfy chairs or blankets, the right outdoor screen for a projected image, your favorite films, and lots of buttery popcorn to create an outdoor movie experience that kids and teens will love.

 Your options aren’t limited to the back yard, either.
 The best outdoor projector screens are also great for camping, picnics, birthdays, and pool parties.
 Plus, many of the top outdoor movie screens pack up and store easily, so they’re easy to bring on vacation if you’re staying at a rental property.

 The Best Outdoor Movie Screens and Projector Screens

 Make your outdoor movie theater a new tradition with one of these projector screens, which we’ve selected based on positive customer reviews, different price points, easy setup, screen size, and most useful features for different outdoor movie watching and backyard home theater scenarios.

 1. VIVOHOME 14- or 20-Foot Inflatable Projector Screen

 2. Sewinfla 17- to 24-Foot Inflatable Movie Screen